EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-02.md

 - Schemathesis integration for fuzz testing
 - ETag/`If-None-Match` caching demo

-**Architecture reminder:** Your Typer client from today becomes the test harness.
-FastAPI is the server. nginx is the gateway.
-All three must propagate trace IDs.
+**Architecture reminder:** Your Typer client from today becomes the test harness; FastAPI is the server.
+SQLite/SQLModel and Postgres sit beneath it, and an nginx gateway is optional once you add one.
+All components should propagate trace IDs.

-**Next session preview:** You'll implement the FastAPI **server** that responds to your Typer client.
-We'll build `/movies` CRUD endpoints, ensure errors match `docs/contracts/http-errors.md`, and add trace ID middleware.
+**Next steps:** Implement the FastAPI **server** that responds to your Typer client.
+Build `/movies` CRUD endpoints, ensure errors match `docs/contracts/http-errors.md`, and add trace ID middleware.
 Bring questions about FastAPI routing and dependency injection.

 ## Common Pitfalls